micahlt/modchat/README.md

 ### Notes on hosting
 - We use [Heroku](https://heroku.com) for hosting.
-- Currently the real address of the live version of Modchat is [https://modchat-app.herokuapp.com](https://modchat-app.herokuapp.com), but it is also URL masked at [https://modchat.micahlindley.com](https://modchat.micahlindley.com).
+- Currently the real address of the live version of Modchat is [https://modchat-app.herokuapp.com](https://modchat-app.herokuapp.com), but it is also found at [https://modchat.micahlindley.com](https://modchat.micahlindley.com).
-- Due to Heroku free time restrictions, the Modchat web app will shut down for a few days each month since I can't currently pay for premium dynos.
-- I cannot set up a real, unmasked custom domain without setting up a credit card with Heroku, so it'll be awhile, but when we're ready for production I plan on buying https://modchat.app
+- I am currently providing Heroku Hobby dynos